Outline and Rationale of the Doctoral Program

 - comparative approaches in historiography

-Doctoral students receive tuition and a living stipend for three years, with opportunities to apply for additional research funds.
-Students can extend the funded period of their PhD studies by applying for CEU Doctoral Research Support, which funds study abroad.
+Doctoral students receive tuition and a living stipend for four years, with opportunities to apply for additional research funds.
+Students can extend the funded period of their PhD studies by applying for study abroad.
 The department also supports this additional study abroad in the form of exchange agreements with other universities and through supporting students applying for external scholarships in European and American universities and research centers for non-degree study.
 Students from the Department of History have been awarded competitive grants from outstanding institutions, such as the universities of Oxford, Cambridge, Edinburgh, Columbia, Maryland, Michigan, and Toronto.

 In addition to meeting the general CEU admissions requirements, applicants should submit letters of recommendation from three professors familiar with their post-graduate work, a three-page research proposal (see sample proposal 1 and sample proposal 2), as well as a motivation letter (200-400 words).